ArrogantGao/ArrogantGao.github.io/blogs/treewidth.md

 #### Binary Partition

-A given tensor network can be regarded as a hypergraph, where the tensors are the vertices and the shared indices are the hyperedges, where the cost of contracting a hyper edge can be encoded as its weight.
+A given tensor network can be regarded as a hypergraph, where the tensors are the vertices and the shared indices are the hyperedges, and the cost of contracting a hyper edge can be encoded as its weight.
 The binary partition method is to partition the hypergraph into two parts, and then recursively partition each part.
 Cost of each partition can be evaluated by the sum of the weights of the hyperedges cut by the partition, while we prefer to make the partition as balanced as possible (balance means size of the subgraph should be similar).
 Thus, the problem is reduced to a balanced min cut problem on a hypergraph.
 In the past few decades, the graph community has developed many algorithms for the balanced min cut problem and provided the corresponding software packages, such as [KaHyPar](https://kahypar.org) [^kahypar], which has already been used in both OMEinsumContractionOrders.jl and Cotengra.

 #### Tree Simulated Annealing